evantahler/PHP-DAVE-API/readme.markdown

 Stand-Alone Development Webserver written in PHP [ SERVER.php & script_runner.php ]
 -----------------------------------------------------------------------------------
 To help with development, a single-threaded multi-request webserver is a part of this project.
 This will allow you to locally run this framework in "development mode".
 This webserver is written entirely in PHP and has support for basic static file-types (css, js, images, html) along with the sand-boxed execution of PHP scripts (including all of those required for this framework.).
 The server currently provides the normal $_GET, $_POST, $_COOKIE, $_REQUEST arrays and a basic emulation of $SERVER.
 Due to metaprogramming limitations in the default PHP installs on most servers/machines, it is impossible to modify the behavior of header() and setcookie().
 To remedy this, please use _header() and _setcookie() in your DAVE projects.
-These functions will first attempt to use the default versions of these functions, and if they fail (AKA when using the StandAlone server), will emulate thier behavior in other ways.
+These functions will first attempt to use the default versions of these functions, and if they fail (AKA when using the StandAlone server), will emulate their behavior in other ways.
+This server implementation was inspired by nginx, and makes use of spawning OS-level processes to do the heavy lifting for each request

-* run "php SERVER.php" from within the project directory to get started.
+Run "php SERVER.php" from within the project directory to get started.
 Point your browser at http://localhost:3000
-* this server implementation was inspired by nginx, and makes use of spawning OS-level processes to do the heavy lifting for each request

 Requirements
 ------------